codeforamerica/primerpeso/README.md

 ### Cloning the Repository

-The first step is to clone the bizwallet source code to your local computer.
+The first step is to clone the PrimerPeso source code to your local computer.

 Open an empty terminal window and if you have not done so already clone bizwallet by running.

 ```
-git clone git@github.com:CoquiCoders/bizwallet.git
+git clone git@github.com:codeforamerica/primerpeso.git
 ```

-Now change directory into bizwallet's source code folder.
+Now change directory into primerpeso's source code folder.

 ```
-cd bizwallet
+cd primerpeso
 ```

 ### Installing node dependencies

-The second step is to install the dependencies and open source libraries bizwallet uses.
+The second step is to install the dependencies and open source libraries primerpeso uses.

-Simply run this command while in the bizwallet source code folder:
+Simply run this command while in the primerpeso source code folder:

 ```
 npm install